Settlements, departures, rumors: Ailes exit shakes Fox News to its core

 Dietl, the founder of a private investigations firm, reportedly conducted P.I. work for Ailes.

-Other hosts and commentators who were especially close to Ailes are also likely to leave in the coming months.
+Other hosts and commentators who were especially close to Ailes are also likely to leave in the coming months -- not necessarily by choice.

 In a strange twist, lawyer and Fox News contributor Susan Estrich is one of Ailes' personal lawyers in the harassment suits.
 Estrich's bio is still listed on Fox's web site.

-Note: Correction: An earlier version of this story stated that Sean Hannity's contract was set to expire in 2017.
-It actually extends through 2020.